iagokrt/node.js-local-development/README.md

 2. Install project dependencies: `npm install`
 3. Create your coding solution using `npm run laut {name-for-the-files}`

-The command will create the files on the directory for us to test using the filename for both test file and also the solution.
+## What  is this?
 **In summary, this code automates the creation of a JavaScript file and a corresponding test file, each with a predefined template, based on user input for the desired file name.
 It uses the `fs` module to interact with the file system and the `path` module to handle file paths.**

+These files will be created in the specified directory for us to test using the both test file and also the solution.

+ - [X] ***Now, you have the flexibility to employ diverse test scenarios for code challenges on the web.***

 ## Contribution